juano2310/SuperCAN/docs/FLASH_STORAGE.md

 ---

-**Key Point**: Flash storage makes your CAN network configuration **persistent and reliable**, with both client mappings and subscriptions surviving power cycles!
+**Key Point**: Flash storage makes your CAN network configuration **persistent and reliable**, with client mappings, subscriptions, **and topic names** surviving power cycles!
+Clients reconnecting after power loss will automatically have their subscriptions restored with the correct topic names.